Afasi & Filthy: Singles

-In Other Media
+In other media

 Young Adult Fiction author John Green has said that he enjoys Afasi & Filthy's music, despite not knowing any Swedish.

-Green has mentioned the group various times in his video blogs and in his novel The Fault In Our Stars.
-In the novel, the writer Peter Van Houten is a fan of the group and plays their song "Bomfalleralla" when the main characters Hazel and Augustus meet him.
+Green mentioned the group in his novel The Fault In Our Stars.
+In the novel, the fictional writer Peter Van Houten is a fan of the group and plays their song "Bomfalleralla" when the main characters Hazel and Augustus meet him.
 "Bomfalleralla" is featured during this scene in the movie adaptation.